lu-annie/my-handy-dictionary/README.md

 # my-handy-dictionary
-How to use this app:
+How to use the MyHandyDictionary app:
 1. Clone to your computer by clicking the green "Code" button and copying the link
 2. Create a virtual environment and activate it
 3. Type pip install -r requirements.txt